Are you using the new marketing and communications tools to support your fundraising?

 - Using the right envelope as a fundraising tool.

-- Use the same appeal message and call to action in your mail solicitations, on your web site, and in your email communications – and reinforce your message over and over.
+- Use the same appeal message and call to action in your mail solicitations, on your web site, and in your email communications – and reinforce the same message over and over.

 - Focus more on your donor and what he or she wants to accomplish than on your organization.